DocxDocxDocx/audiosort/README.md

 	-v or --verbose:
 		Shows information for everything the program does
 	-y or --yes:
-		Automaticly respond yes to any query
+		Automatically respond yes to any query
 ```